bekirsch/HaploBlocks/README.md

 # `HaploBlocks`

-This repository contains `HaploBlocks`, the efficient tool for detection of positive selection in ultra-large population genomic datasets.
+`HaploBlocks` implements an efficient approach for detecting positive selection in population genomic datasets with hundres of thousands of individuals or more.

 Please cite [Kirsch-Gerweck, *et al.* Journal.
 (Year)](tba.hyper-link.tba) (doi: tba) when using this program.

+The current implementation has been written by Michel T Henrichs, Bastien Cazaux, with minor bug fixes by Benedikt Kirsch-Gerweck.

 ## Installation